Academic Letter Grades

 A quality hour (Q Hr) is defined as one credit hour for a course graded A-F. For each course the student takes with quality hours, that number of quality hours for the course is multiplied by the point value of the grade to give the total grade points (Q Pts) for that course.
 The sum of the total grade points for all courses is then divided by the total number of quality hours to compute the grade point average (GPA).

-Non-academic grades do not carry grade points and are not used in calculating the GPA: CR, NC, DF, I, P, NB, NP, and letter grades assigned to 500-level courses.
+The following non-academic grades do not carry grade points and are not used in calculating the GPA: P, NP, CR, NC, DF, I, NB and letter grades assigned to 500-level courses.
 In addition, AU and W are not grades and are not used in GPA calculations.

 Credits accepted in transfer are not used to calculate the student’s UAA GPA.
 They are, however, used to calculate the student’s overall GPA for graduating with honors.
 Grades and credits earned from all retaken courses are also included in calculating the student’s GPA for graduating with honors.
 Students may find additional information on the impact of retaken courses on GPA by viewing "Retaking Courses."